 HOW TO GET THERE

-The castle is situated about 2.3 kilometers away from the Syracuse train station or about 30 minutes on foot, on the tip of the island of Ortygia.
-If you plan on walking to the castle, use the map below.
+The castle is situated on the tip of the island of Ortygia, about 2.3 kilometers away from the Syracuse railway station or about 30 minutes on foot.
+If you plan to find the castle on foot, use the map below.